 Are You Binge Drinking?

 Even if you aren’t addicted to alcohol, and don’t feel like you need it to get through the day, you still could have an alcohol problem.
-If you are a woman that drinks four or more alcoholic beverage in about a two hour period, you are considered a binge drinker.
+If you are a woman who drinks four or more alcoholic beverages in about a two-hour period, you are considered a binge drinker.
 For men, it’s five or more drinks.

-Binge drinking to lead to blackouts, accidents, and even alcohol poisoning.
-It really impairs judgements, and after a binge drinking session you’re definitely beyond the drunk driving stages.
+Binge drinking leads to blackouts, accidents, and even alcohol poisoning.
+It really impairs judgments, and after a binge drinking session, you’re definitely beyond the drunk-driving stages.
 You could end up dead if you’re a binge drinker.

 Know The Legal Limits, And Your Own